Do you wonder if Echeveria care is as easy as it looks?

 The time between watering depends on the temperatures and conditions of the plant.

 The most common problems seen on Echeveria are due to poor watering habits.
-Over and under watering can both produce similar symptoms.
+Over and underwatering can both produce similar symptoms.
 Wilting, shriveling, dropping leaves.
-You know your own watering habits best.
+You know your watering habits best.
 Keep an eye on your plants and make adjustments if needed.

 Like all succulents, Echeveria needs soil that drains quickly.
 This helps prevent moisture from rotting the roots.

-Many growers will create their own special mixture of soil and perlite.
-However, good quality potting soil or a cactus mix will work fine.
-As a rule of thumb, when you squeeze a handful of moist soil together, it should crumble apart again when released.
+Many growers will create their special mixture of soil and perlite.
+Any good-quality potting soil or a cactus mix will work fine.
+As a rule of thumb, squeeze a handful of moist soil together.
+It should crumble apart again when released.

 If you keep your plants alive for several years, you will want to re-pot them.
 Getting a fresh change of soil every couple of years will keep them healthy and growing well.

-Fertilizer is not a continual requirement for Echeveria.
-Succulents grow natively in soil without a lot of nutrients.
+Fertilizer is not a continual need for Echeveria.
+Succulents grow naturally in soil without a lot of nutrients.
 So, they are especially susceptible to fertilizer burn.

-However, they can benefit from the occasional extra boost.
-Use a slow-release fertilizer at the beginning of spring, or a liquid fertilizer diluted 2-4 times more than normal and used less often than recommended.
+These plants can gain from the occasional extra boost.
+Use a slow-release fertilizer at the beginning of spring.
+Alternatively, use a liquid fertilizer that is diluted 2-4 times more than normal and applied less often than recommended.

-When you pot up you Echeveria, you have a wide range of containers to choose from.
+When you pot up your Echeveria, you have a wide range of containers to choose from.

 People sometimes worry about overpotting.